 Six things to look out for when picking a dash cam

-Parking mode Parking mode is a great feature that activates recording on your dash cam if it detects impact or a collision while the car is parked, allowing you to capture footage in your absence that will potentially help in a claim.
+Parking mode: This great feature activates recording on your dash cam if it detects a collision while your car is parked.
+This allows it to capture footage in your absence that will potentially help in a claim.

-Power cable length It may seem obvious, but a cable that’s too short can be a real pain – and even put you in legal trouble.
-Our reviews will let you know if a dash cam’s power cable is too short, meaning you would have to let it hang down directly from behind your vehicle’s overhead mirror to its cigarette lighter socket, obscuring your view of the road.
+Power cable length: It may seem obvious, but a cable that’s too short can be a real pain.
+It could even put you in legal trouble - as it will have to hang directly from behind your rearview mirror to your cigarette lighter socket.
+Our reviews will let you know if a dash cam’s power cable is too short.